-- non-profit organisations (private or public); - non-governmental organisations; - public authorities and their networks or associations at European, international, national, regional and local level, or organisations acting on behalf of a public authority, responsible for or active in the fields of tourism, economic affairs, industry, business support or related fields; - international organisations; - private and profit making entities including micro, small and medium sized enterprises (SMEs) active in tourism and business support;

-- chambers of commerce and industry; - training and educational institutions, including universities and research centres active in tourism and business support.
+- non-profit organisations (private or public); - non-governmental organisations; - business support organisations.
+Such business support organisations could include a business incubator/accelerator, lab, innovation hub, university or educational institution, research centres and any other relevant organisation with a proven capacity and experience in running business support activities directly to SMEs. - public authorities and public bodies at national, regional or local level and their networks or associations at European, international, national, regional and local level, or organisations acting on behalf of a public authority, responsible for or active in the fields of tourism, economic affairs, industry, business support or related fields; - international organisations; - private and profit making entities including micro, small and medium sized enterprises (SMEs) active in tourism and business support; - chambers of commerce and industry; - training and educational institutions, including universities and research centres active in tourism and business support.